-Locate the seven (eight for 3-phase) low voltage thermostat leads in 24 volt splice box.
-A gray wire is standard on 3-phase units for connection to an economizer.
-See Fig. 11 for connection diagram.
-Run the low-voltage leads from the thermostat, through the control wiring inlet hole grommet (Fig. 4 and 5), and into the low-voltage splice box.
+Locate the seven low voltage thermostat leads in 24 volt splice box.
+See figure 8 for connection diagram.
+Run the low-voltage leads from the thermostat, through the control wiring inlet hole grommet, (fig. 3 and 4), and into the low-voltage splice box.
 Provide a drip loop before running wires through panel.
 Secure and strain relief all wires so that they do not interfere with operation of unit.